Tobacco policy in Tasmania is guided by the Tasmanian Tobacco Action Plan 2011-2015

 The goal of the plan is to significantly improve the health of Tasmanians by reducing the harm caused by tobacco in all its forms by:

 - preventing uptake of smoking

 - encouraging and assisting as many people who smoke to quit as soon as possible

 - eliminating harmful exposure to tobacco smoke among non-smokers

 - reducing harm associated with continuing use and dependence on tobacco and nicotine

 - reducing prevalence of smoking in Tasmania to 10 per cent by 2020.

 Read our Tobacco Action Plan Year 1 Report (July 2011)

 Read our Tobacco Action Plan Year 2 Report (July 2012)

-Read our Tobacco Action Plan Year 3 Report (September 2013)
+Read our Tobacco Action Plan Year 3 Report (with attachment) (September 2013)